We Analyzed the Future Direction of Latch Inc. (LTCH), Here is What We Found

 Colliers Securities gave a rating of “Buy” to LTCH, setting the target price at $8 in the report published on February 08th of the current year.

-During the last 5 trading sessions, LTCH fell by -11.33%, which changed the moving average for the period of 200-days by -70.25% in comparison to the 20-day moving average, which settled at $4.18.
-In addition, Latch Inc. saw -51.39% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LTCH rose by +5.07%, which changed the moving average for the period of 200-days by -67.89% in comparison to the 20-day moving average, which settled at $4.16.
+In addition, Latch Inc. saw -47.95% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LTCH